It’s common knowledge that barbecue tastes great, but have you ever wondered how a bbq smoker worked?

 - Pork chops

-Note: Meats that undergo cold smoking process should be cured prior to consumption.
+Note: Meats that undergo a cold-smoking process should be cured prior to consumption.

 Hot smoking is good for: